SharePoint/sp-dev-docs/docs/embedded/getting-started/spembedded-for-vscode.md

 ![Install](../images/vsx-images/2vsx-signin.png)

-* Authentication will open a new tab in an external browser to sent to permissions
+* Authentication opens a new tab in an external browser to grant permissions
-* A pop-up window will prompt permissions, select **Accept**
+* Select **Accept** on the pop-up window prompting admin consent

 ![consentperms](../images/vsx-images/3vsx-grant-admin-consent.png)